conductor-oss/conductor/docs/docs/labs/kitchensink.md

 ```
 This will mark the task_1 as completed and schedule ```task_5``` as the next task.
 Repeat the same process for the subsequently scheduled tasks until the completion.

-!!! hint "Using Client Libraries"
-	Conductor provides client libraries in Java (a Python client is works) to simplify task polling and execution.